 - Assemble one crepe with spinach and topped with poached egg and a sprinkle of red pepper flakes.

 Tips & Tricks: Extra crepes can be stored in the refrigerator for a few days or frozen for a couple months.
 Place in a container, separating each crepe with wax paper.
-This crepe recipe makes about 8, 8" crepes.

 The spinach in these cornmeal crepes can easily be changed.
 I almost always have spinach on hand, so it’s a good go-to for me.
 But really, so many different greens and vegetables work well.